salmanilm/qae-eht-m87-flares/README.md

  downloaded FITS file of M 87* from https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/681/A79#/browse <br />
  should be EHT observations taken on 2018 April 21 at band 3 <br />
  did an initial exploration of the data and made some graphs using initial_data_exploration.ipynb (graphs are in the figures folder) <br />
- made data_synthesis.ipynb it uses: monte carlo sampling for image generation, gaussian flare rendering, uniform noise generation, saves both kelvin and normalized version of the images in data_synthesis.ipynb there is A.I written diagnostic code, just putting that detail out there <br />
+ made data_synthesis.ipynb it uses: monte carlo sampling for image generation, gaussian flare rendering, uniform noise generation, and saves both kelvin and normalized version of the images in data_synthesis.ipynb there is A.I written diagnostic code, just putting that detail out there <br />
  also added a visual of some sample images created using the seed 67 (in figures)